it0kkafk/NixOS-Guide/README.md

 [NixOS](https://nixos.org/) is a Linux distribution built on top of the [Nix package manager](https://nixos.wiki/wiki/Nix).
 It has tools dedicated to DevOps and deployment tasks.

-[Nix Tour](https://nixcloud.io/tour/) is an interactive tour that uses the actual package manager to learn you the language by example, in the browser.
+[Nix Tour](https://nixcloud.io/tour/) is an interactive tour that uses the actual package manager to teach you the language by example, in the browser.

 [Nix](https://nixos.wiki/wiki/Nix) is a package manager and build system that parses reproducible build instructions specified in the [Nix Expression Language](https://nixos.wiki/wiki/Nix_Expression_Language), is a pure functional language with lazy evaluation.
 Nix expressions are pure functions taking dependencies as arguments and producing derivation specifying a reproducible build environment for the package.
 Nix stores the results of the build in unique addresses specified by a hash of the complete dependency tree, creating an immutable package store that allows for atomic upgrades, rollbacks and concurrent installation of different versions of a package, essentially eliminating [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).